FCA Fit and Proper Tests Explained: SM&CR Requirements Guide

 All FCA-authorised firms fall into one of three SM&CR categories:

 The classification depends on the nature of size and risk profiles of the business.
-FCA rules for determining category are published on the Financial Conduct Authority’s website.
+The Financial Conduct Authority (FCA) publishes it’s rules on their official website.

 Regardless of firm type, fitness and propriety assessments are mandatory.